 When Your Credit Card Payment Category is Red

-The solution, regardless of the cause, is to budget directly to the Credit Card Payment category.
+The solution, regardless of the cause, is to assign money directly to the Credit Card Payment category to cover the overspending.

-If you pay in full, budget until the Available amount matches the account balance; if you carry debt, set a goal to pay it off over time.
-If you don’t have any dollars To be Budgeted, you'll need to move money from other categories.
+If you pay in full, budget until the Available amount matches the account balance; if you carry debt, set a target to pay it off over time.
+If you don’t have any dollars Ready To Assign, you'll need to move money from other categories.

 Do you pay the card in full?